Living Life Around My Disability

-After I have had a seizure I try desperately to piece my confused life together.
+After I have had a seizure I try desperately to piece my confusing life together.
 I have had Epilepsy for most of my life, having my first Tonic-cyclonic seizure at the age of sixteen after being struck down in a hit and run accident.
-I am now the ripe age of forty-seven having just recently found a career that I love and I can do even with my disability.
-It has been a long road with many bumps to get to this point of finally finding something that I might be able to make a living at.
+I am now the ripe age of fifty-six.
+My writing career didn't begin for me until I was forty-seven.
+I had discovered a career that I was passionate about and could do even with my disability.
+It has been a long road with many bumps to get to the point of finally finding something that I might be able to make a living at.

 Dragging Myself Out of the Doom and Gloom

 There have been times when I have wondered what my life would have been like if I did not have my disability.
 I think of the wonderful perfect life I could have had; perhaps even sharing it with a husband and children.
 Having a perfect life is something everyone dreams of whether they have a disability or not.
 In reality, most of us do not have perfect lives.
 I try not to think of the "What Ifs" as this tends to lead me into a state of depression.
 I try to think of the cup as half full instead of half empty which isn't always easy.
 It is easy to fall into a state of self-pity if we allow it to happen.
 Once there it is very difficult to drag one's self up and out of the doom and gloom.

 Speaking for myself it has or can be very difficult to always look on the bright side of things.
 Believe me, I have chosen to look at the darker side of things at different times in my life.
 One of these times was a very emotionally draining break-up with my then-fiancée now husband.
 This added excess stress in my life causing me to have more seizures than ever before.
 One of the main triggers for me that will or does tend to lead to a seizure is if I get too stressed out.
 Well splitting up with my fiancée fell under that category at that time in my life!